donavon/big-sur-icons/README.md

 <p><img src="doc/img/outline.png" width="400" /></p>

-Then press `⌘`+`v` to paste it in.
+Then press `⌘`+`V` to paste it in.
 If finder asks for your password, put it in.
 Then, if the app you changed the icon for is open, quit it and open it again.
 You should see your new icon!

 ## Contribute